homermultitext/hmt-editors-guide/src/editorial-policies.md

 #### geographic adjectives ####
 : Use TEI `rs` element.
 Include a `@type` attribute with value `geographic`, and `@n` attribute with an identifier from the  [reference table for place names][place].

-For instances when a non-ethnic group is described using a geographic adjective, such as Pramnian wine.
+For instances when a non-ethnic group is described using a geographic adjective, such as Aleian plain.

+Example:

     <rs type="geographic" n="urn:cite:hmt:place.place309">Ἀλήϊον</rs>

 #### personal adjectives ####
 :  Use TEI `rs` element.
 Include a `@type` attribute with value `personal`, and `@n` attribute with an identifier from the  [reference table for personal names][pers].

-For instances when an adjectival form of personal name is used, such as Aristarchean.
+For instances when an adjectival form of personal name is used, such as Nestorean.

+Example:

     <rs type="personal" n="urn:cite:hmt:pers.pers117">Νεστορέῃ</rs>